tc39/proposal-temporal/docs/timezone.md

 ## Custom time zones

-For specialized applications where you need to do calculations in a time zone that is not supported by `Intl`, you can also implement your own `Temporal.TimeZone` object.
+For specialized applications where you need to do calculations in a time zone that is not built in, you can implement a custom time zone.
+There are two ways to do this.

-To do this, create a class inheriting from `Temporal.TimeZone`, call `super()` in the constructor with a time zone identifier, and implement the methods `getOffsetNanosecondsFor()`, `getPossibleInstantsFor()`, `getNextTransition()`, and `getPreviousTransition()`.
+The recommended way is to create a class inheriting from `Temporal.TimeZone`, call `super()` in the constructor with a time zone identifier string, and implement the methods `getOffsetNanosecondsFor()` and `getPossibleInstantsFor()`, and optionally `getNextTransition()` and `getPreviousTransition()`.
-Any subclass of `Temporal.TimeZone` will be accepted in Temporal APIs where a built-in `Temporal.TimeZone` would work.
+You don't need to implement any other methods because other properties and methods will use the base class's default implementations.

+The other, more difficult, way to create a custom time zone is to create a plain object implementing the `Temporal.TimeZone` protocol, without subclassing.
+The object must have at least `getOffsetNanosecondsFor()`, `getPossibleInstantsFor()`, and `toString()` methods.
+Any object with those three methods will return the correct output from any Temporal property or method.
+However, most other code will assume that custom time zones act like built-in `Temporal.TimeZone` objects.
+To interoperate with libraries or other code that you didn't write, then you should implement all the other `Temporal.TimeZone` members as well: `id`, `getOffsetStringFor()`, `getDateTimeFor()`, `getZonedDateTimeFor()`, `getInstantFor()`, `getNextTransition()`, `getPreviousTransition()`, and `toJSON()`.
+Your object must not have a `timeZone` property, so that it can be distinguished in `Temporal.TimeZone.from()` from other Temporal objects that have a time zone.

 The identifier of a custom time zone must consist of one or more components separated by slashes (`/`), as described in the [tzdata documentation](https://htmlpreview.github.io/?https://github.com/eggert/tz/blob/master/theory.html#naming).
 Each component must consist of between one and 14 characters.
 Valid characters are ASCII letters, `.`, `-`, and `_`.
 `-` may not appear as the first character of a component, and a component may not be a single dot `.` or two dots `..`.

-### Protocol

-It's also possible for a plain object to be a custom time zone, without subclassing.
-The object must have `getOffsetNanosecondsFor()`, `getPossibleInstantsFor()`, and `toString()` methods.
-It must not have a `timeZone` property, so that it can be distinguished in `Temporal.TimeZone.from()` from other Temporal objects that have a time zone.
-It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.TimeZone`.

 ## Constructor